mbloch/mapshaper/docs/development/label-tool-design.md

 those pairs: at 185px the narrow column is narrower than its own caption, and "Letter spacing" was clipped.
-It covers more of the map, which is what broke three browser tests — they clicked "empty map" at a point the panel had grown over, and the click landed on *Save preset*, whose prompt then swallowed everything the test did next. `clickMap()` now refuses a point inside the panel's box and says so, rather than failing thirty seconds later somewhere else.
+It covers more of the map, which is what broke three browser tests — they clicked "empty map" at a point the panel had grown over, and the click landed on *Save*, whose prompt then swallowed everything the test did next. `clickMap()` now refuses a point inside the panel's box and says so, rather than failing thirty seconds later somewhere else.